railsuser2014/openobject-doc-book-en/7/7_18_Process/index.rst

 as a constraint rather than a helpful daily management tool.

-To help the company meet its quality requirements and to form these processes into assistance integrated with everyday work, Open ERP supplies a 'Corporate Intelligence ( r )' tool that enables you to put company processes at the heart of your management system.
+To help the company meet its quality requirements and to form these processes into assistance integrated with everyday work, OpenERP supplies a Corporate Intelligence\ |reg| tool that enables you to put company processes at the heart of your management system.

 The system enables:

-* new employees to learn how to use the software by graphically and dynamically discovering how each document and action works,
+* new employees to learn how to use the software by graphically and dynamically, discovering how each document and action works,

 * easy access to the all the links to a document and everything that is attached to it,

-* people to see both a high-level map and the detail of all a company's processes,
+* people to see both a high-level map and the detail of all the company's processes,

 * access to a graphical model and integrated quality manual for rapid access that depends on the work context,